 1. Refund policy

-- To be eligible for a refund (less applicable administrative charges), you must provide notice and withdraw from the English course prior to commencement.
-Once you commence your course you will not be eligible for a refund.
+- To be eligible for a refund (less applicable administrative charges), you must provide notice and withdraw from the English course prior to the course commencement.
+Once the course has commenced you will not be eligible for a refund.
 (We define a course as the number of weeks you pay for).

 - Due to compliance and quality assurance, refunds or transfers cannot be granted for students studying in Direct Entry Courses (DEC) packaged with the University of Sydney.